 At the University of Massachusetts Medical School, Sustainability and Energy Manager Suzanne Wood used an extensive priority mapping and strategic alignment exercise to uncover important new connections between the Carbon Commitment and institutional objectives—especially rich academic opportunities.
 She soon plans to share a robust document, which reframes the commitment in the language of strategic priorities, with executive leadership.
 She has already begun to reach out to new allies identified through the process to strengthen the campus sustainability committee.
 Ultimately, she sees this alignment work informing future planning and the medical school’s approach to STARS.

-Stay tuned for more details about the NECLAI program.
-We’ll be outlining the steps in the priority mapping and Commitment alignment process, and providing resources to help you apply this to your institution.
+We outlined the steps in the priority mapping and Commitment alignment process, and providing resources to help you apply this to your institution.

 Oliff, P., Palacios, V., Johnson, I., & Leachman, M. 13).
 Recent Deep State Higher Education Cuts May Harm Students and the Economy for Years to Come.
 Washington, DC: Center on Budget and Policy Priorities.

 Reed, M. & Cochrane, D. (2014).
 Student Debt and the Class of 2013.
 Washington, DC: The Institute for College & Success: The Project on Student Debt.